-I’ve been using and recommending Personal Capital for longer than I’ve been a blogger.
+I’ve been using and recommending Empower for longer than I’ve been a blogger.
 I’ve watched my net worth grow and have seen the performance of my investments with their intuitive tools for six or seven years now.

 You probably already knew that you can track the detailed balances and holdings in all of your accounts, including investment, checking, savings, and credit cards with one login.